 Last year I attended a meeting in Leinster House, the seat of the Irish government, organised by the Neurological Alliance of Ireland (NAI) to highlight the sad state of neurology in Ireland.
-What I heard and saw that day is still very much etched on my memory because of the impact it had (see blog post of 2013 here).
+What I heard and saw that day is still very much etched in my memory because of the impact it had (see blog post of 2013 here).

-It was with great interest so that I attended the launch last week of the results of the 2014 national survey called ‘Living with a Neurological Condition in Ireland’ organised by the NAI in the Mansion House, Dublin.
+It was with keen interest so that I attended the launch last week of the results of the 2014 national survey called ‘Living with a Neurological Condition in Ireland’ organised by the NAI in the Mansion House, Dublin.

 The 2014 survey, which took place online between January 2014 and February 2014, examined the following aspects of living with a neurological illness: